Support the National Trust by becoming a National Trust Member or making a donation.

 Have you ever wondered how a special connection with the National Trust can help to transform someone’s life?

-In honour of her passing, Barbara’s daughter gave two gifts to the National Trust.
+In honour of her passing, Barbara’s daughter gave two gifts to the National Trust (NSW).
 The first was for a specific building restoration project in Riversdale, and the other was to support the ongoing vital work of the organisation.

-“I knew my mother would like the idea of helping preserve a small slice of Australia’s colonial past as well as being part of the long tern support for the excellent work the National Trust achieves,” said Jenny, Barbara Gole’s daughter.
+“I knew my mother would like the idea of helping preserve a small slice of Australia’s colonial past as well as being part of the long-term support for the excellent work the National Trust (NSW) achieves,” said Jenny, Barbara Gole’s daughter.

-In fact, did you know that two out of every three National Trust heritage properties and community sites have been made available thanks to people like you, who have left a bequest to National Trust of Australia (NSW) in their Will?
+Two out of three National Trust heritage properties and conservation sites are in the care of the Trust – preserved for generations to come – thanks to people like you, who have left a bequest to National Trust of Australia (NSW) in their Will.

-Each year, the Trust receives minimal government funding and is reliant upon the generous contributions of people like you to raise the addition two million dollars required to adequately sustain our statewide operations.
+The National Trust (NSW) receives government funding for specific initiatives including the Australian Heritage Festival and site-specific conservation efforts, but we are otherwise reliant on the generous contributions of people like you to raise the addition two million dollars required to adequately sustain our statewide operations.

 A charitable bequest can take a variety of forms, including: